globuslimited/ai-codereviewer/README.md

         uses: actions/checkout@v3

       - name: AI Code Reviewer
-        uses: your-username/ai-code-reviewer@main
+        uses: globuslimited/ai-code-reviewer@main
+        env:
+          GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
+          OPENAI_API_KEY: ${{ secrets.OPENAI_API_KEY }}
         with:
-          GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} # The GITHUB_TOKEN is there by default so you just need to keep it like it is and not necessarily need to add it as secret as it will throw an error.
-[More Details](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#about-the-github_token-secret)
-          OPENAI_API_KEY: ${{ secrets.OPENAI_API_KEY }}
-          OPENAI_API_MODEL: "gpt-4" # Optional: defaults to "gpt-4"
+          provider: "openai"
+          model: "gpt-4"
           exclude: "**/*.json, **/*.md" # Optional: exclude patterns separated by commas
 ```

-4. Replace `your-username` with your GitHub username or organization name where the AI Code Reviewer repository is
-   located.

-5. Customize the `exclude` input if you want to ignore certain file patterns from being reviewed.
+4. Customize the `exclude` input if you want to ignore certain file patterns from being reviewed.

-6. Commit the changes to your repository, and AI Code Reviewer will start working on your future pull requests.
+5. Commit the changes to your repository, and AI Code Reviewer will start working on your future pull requests.

 ## How It Works